NYUCCL/psiTurk/README.md

 [![Downloads](https://pypip.in/d/PsiTurk/badge.png)](https://pypi.python.org/pypi/PsiTurk/)
 [![License](http://img.shields.io/badge/license-MIT-red.svg)](http://en.wikipedia.org/wiki/MIT_License)

+The current stable version is 2.0.

 Please visit [psiturk.org](https://psiturk.org) for more information.

 You are welcome to use this code for personal or academic uses.
 If you fork, or use this in an academic paper please cite as follows: